-The Hague International Centre is open Monday through Friday between 09:00 and 17:00.
+For updated information on the opening hours, check the website.
 You can make an appointment at www.thehagueinternationalcentre.nl.
 If you have any questions, you can visit the Centre or call +31 (0) 70 353 50 43, Monday through Friday during working hours.
 You can always send an email to internationalcentre@denhaag.nl.
 If you'd like to visit us, our address is: